markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 `[`, `\`, `]`, `^`, `_`, `` ` `` (U+005B–0060),
 `{`, `|`, `}`, or `~` (U+007B–007E).

-A [punctuation character](@) is an [ASCII punctuation character] or anything in the general Unicode categories  `Pc`, `Pd`, `Pe`, `Pf`, `Pi`, `Po`, or `Ps`.
+A [Unicode punctuation character](@) is an [ASCII punctuation character] or anything in the general Unicode categories  `Pc`, `Pd`, `Pe`, `Pf`, `Pi`, `Po`, or `Ps`.

 ## Tabs

 Tabs in lines are not expanded to [spaces].
-However, in contexts where whitespace helps to define block structure, tabs behave as if they were replaced by spaces with a tab stop of 4 characters.
+However, in contexts where spaces help to define block structure, tabs behave as if they were replaced by spaces with a tab stop of 4 characters.